CD3/pygsc/README.md

 `pygsc` is a Python script that lets you run shell scripts *interactively*.
 This is useful for doing live command line demos.

+`pygsc` is a (another) rewrite of [`gsc`](https://github.com/CD3/gsc).
+There is a long history with the creation of this tool for a computer class I teach.
+You can read it there.

+## Features

+- Run shell scripts interactively.
+    - Characters are sent to the shell, on at a time, each time you press a key.
+    - When the end of a line has been reached, press enter to go to the next line.
+- Modal : switch between insert mode, command mode, and pass through mode (see below).
+    - If you run into an error in your script (a typo, or some file that is missing), you can switch to pass-through mode to quickly fix the error without exiting the demo.
+- Statusline in the upper right corner of the terminal lets you know where you are and what mode your in.
+This can be disabled.

 ## Usage

 To start a demo, run `gsc` with the script